BLOG |

 Beyond base salary, employers are responsible for mandatory contributions:

 Additional expenses include paid leave, onboarding, and local recruitment fees.
-A comprehensive payroll and cost model—through our Vietnam Employer of Record service—enables realistic budgeting, full compliance, and operational visibility.
+A comprehensive payroll and cost model—through our Vietnam professional employment services—enables realistic budgeting, full compliance, and operational visibility.

 Pros: